 We recommend re-running these tests in close proximity to the relaunch to make the fairest possible comparison.

-18: Benchmark Old Site’s Number of Indexed pages Across Major Search Engines
+18: Benchmark the Old Site’s Number of Indexed Pages Across Major Search Engines

 Using site:domain.com take a benchmark of the number of pages from your website currently indexed by the major search engines.

-This will help you understand changes in website indexation after site migration.
+This will help you understand any changes in website indexation after your SEO site migration.

-Establish a benchmark report in the last year of how many different pages of your site acted as an entry point to your website.
+Establish a benchmark report over the last year of how many different pages of your site acted as an entry point to your website.

-Unless you are are dramatically increasing or decreasing the number of pages on your site the aim is for this number to remain fairly static post launch
+Unless you are dramatically increasing or decreasing the number of pages on your site, the aim is for this number to remain fairly static post-launch

-20: Carry out Extensive On-Site Audit of the New Site
+20: Carry Out an Extensive On-Site Audit of the New Site

 21: Prepare a Robots.txt File for the New Site